Installing, adjusting, aligning, and greasing the front and rear swingarm on the Earles fork BMW motorcycle.

 This information applies to the models of BMW from late 1955 through 1969 and is the R26, R27, R50, R60, R69, R50/2, R50S, R60/2, R69S, R50US, R60US, R69US, models.
 The “US” (1968-69) models have telescopic forks, so this article only applies to both swingarms.

 BMW used tapered roller bearings in the swing arms on the series from late 55 through 69.
 That bearing only rotates through a small portion of a circle.
-The bearing life under that condition is very short.
-It is a very poor use of that bearing.
-However, it is probably the best solution to the problem.
+The bearing life under that condition is short.
+It is a poor use of that bearing.
+However, it is probably the best solution.

-The right and left side of the swing arm axle looks about the same.
-The left side is actually a lock nut.
+The left side is a lock nut.
 Remove it first.
 Then back off the axle head on the right side.
-Be sure to use a 12 point box end wrench or socket.
+Be sure to use a 12-point box end wrench or socket.
 Apply pressure carefully and avoid “rounding off” the flats.
-It should back out, however sometimes the axle is rusted in place.
+It should back out, but sometimes the axle is rusted in place.
 Use your favorite penetrant to soak for hours/days until it can be broken loose.

 Once the swing arm axle is out, the swing arm will fall or wiggle out.
 Remove the seals to inspect the bearings.
-They are almost for sure going to be bad.
+The seals can be pried out with a lever.
+The bearings are almost always going to be bad.